 A few years passed and during that time my husband decided that he wanted to make a change.
-He had been the branch manager for a major investment firm for about twenty years in one of its largest markets, and he wanted to slow down a little by taking a smaller office.
+He had been the Branch Manager for a major investment firm for about twenty years in one of its largest markets, and he wanted to slow down a little by taking a smaller office.
 As a result, we moved to a small town in the Texas hill country.

-So many people were affected that day, and it was a scary time for our family, too, as my husband worried about friends, co-workers, and employees who were in the towers, and worried about whether he still had a job and income.
+Many people were affected that day, and it was a scary time for our family, too.
+My husband worried about friends, co-workers, and employees who were in the towers, as well as whether he still had a job and income.
 I was so glad to have both of our children at home with me during that time.

 Both of these events, God’s answer and 9/11, made me very committed to homeschooling.
 Even when it was tough, I asked for God’s help and kept on going.
 I had the same doubts and fears as most homeschool moms, but as in all things, God worked through my weakness to accomplish His good.